miranaky/kaengkaeng_coin/README.md

 ## wallet

-- [ ] how to work: signiture, valification, private, public key
+- [x] how to work: signiture, valification, private, public key

-  1. [ ] hash the msg.
+  1. [x] hash the msg.
          "I love you" -> hash(x) -> "hashed_message"
-  2. [ ] generate key pair
+  2. [x] generate key pair
          KeyPair (publicK, privateK) (save priv to a file)
-  3. [ ] sign the hash
+  3. [x] sign the hash
          ("hashed_message" + privateK) -> "signature"
-  4. [ ] verify
+  4. [x] verify
          ("hashed_message" + "signature" + publicK)

-- [ ] persistent wallet : save the wallet and restore the wallet
+- [x] persistent wallet : save the wallet and restore the wallet
 - [ ] apply to transactions : implement signature, vallification
+  - [ ] signed the txID and save txIn.signature
+  - [ ] valify the signature when make a new tx